-What does the data tell us about achievement and the success of the initiatives?
+What does the data tell us about the achievement and the success of the initiatives?

-Has the introduction of High Impact High Leverage and PBL increased teacher's knowledge and abilities regarding effective teaching strategies?
+Has the introduction of High Leverage and PBL increased teachers' knowledge and abilities regarding effective teaching strategies?

-What has been the impact of implementing HPGE teaching initiatives in HSC results?
+What has been the impact of implementing HPGE teaching initiatives on HSC results?